Healthcare Training Institute - Quality Education since 1979

 Beth wrote, "Dear Lizzy.
 I know I haven’t been as attentive a friend as I should have been, but at this point in my life, I really need someone to hold my hand.
 Scott and I just recently called it quits and I’ve been lost ever since.
 I’m not asking for a commitment from you, just the reassurance that, if I need to, you’ll help me through whatever it is I’m going through."
 Beth gave her letter to Lizzy, and since then, Lizzy has been a remarkable support for Beth.

-On this track, we discussed three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.
+In this section, we discussed three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.

-On the next track, we will examine three steps to help clients overcome their anxiety over travel.
-These three steps are Motivation; Pleasurable Tie-Ins; and lessening anticipatory anxiety.
+In the next section, we will examine three steps to help clients overcome their anxiety over travel.
+These three steps are motivation; pleasurable tie-ins; and lessening anticipatory anxiety.